 Watchman 223LE Components

-The bolt and bolt carrier are both given a premium nitride coating, and the upper sports a Rise charging handle with an extended latch.
+Rise makes a variety of bolt carrier groups in house, including both black nitride and nickel boron bolt carrier group options.
+However, for the 223LE Rise went with the black nitride version.
+The bolt and bolt carrier are both given a premium nitride coating, while the upper sports a Rise AR-15 charging handle with an extended latch.
 The lower receiver is equipped with an oversized triggerguard, anti-walk trigger pins and an ambidextrous safety.
 You’ll also find a Magpul CTR stock and MOE+ pistol grip.
 My only real gripe is that the Watchman 223LE doesn’t come with an ambidextrous bolt release.
 Otherwise, it’s a great rifle as is and can be further customized by the purchaser.

 Finally, we have the star of the show: Rise Armament’s single-stage LE145 trigger.
 Rise is known for its triggers, and the LE145 was designed specifically for duty use.
 My Wheeler trigger pull gauge agreed with the manufacturer specs and put the break right at 4.5 pounds.
 The LE145 has minimal overtravel, virtually no creep and a short, fast reset for quicker follow-up shots.
 It has what I consider a very crisp, icicle-like break.
 Interestingly enough, most police agencies that I know of require a 4- to 4.5-pound trigger pull at a bare minimum.
 So, Rise Armament set the trigger right at the sweet spot.